ZhengyuZhao/AI-Security-and-Privacy-Events/README.md

-# A curated list of events on AI Security and Privacy (AI S&P)
+# A curated list of events on AI Security and Privacy
 Beyond other resources such as [papers](https://nicholas.carlini.com/writing/2019/all-adversarial-example-papers.html) and [tookits](https://opensourcelibs.com/libs/adversarial-examples), here we provide a curated list of related events (e.g. workshops and tutorials) and hope it can help light up your journey on AI Security and Privacy. :smile_cat: